Facts About Legal and Industry Requirements

 attention; learner fatigue and reduced capacity to absorb information often

-A very capable and stimulating instructor can vary activities to reduce
+very capable and stimulating instructor can vary activities to reduce this

-this problem, but most do not.
-GISTnet online courses eliminate this
+problem, but most do not.
+GISTnet online courses eliminate this problem by

-problem by allowing students to study as they wish, in short periods of
+allowing students to study as they wish, in short periods of time, with high

 - Consistency of subject matter and learning experience: Online training

-the trainer's knowledge and teaching skill, or the effect of students
+trainer's knowledge and teaching skill, or the effect of students competing for

 company-specific policies, procedures, etc., assuring that such additional